GoogleCloudPlatform/opentelemetry-operations-go/propagator/README.md

 ### `CloudTraceOneWayPropagator`

-The `CloudTraceOneWayPropagator` reads the `X-Cloud-Trace-Context` header for trace and span IDs, and writes this data into the `traceparent` header.
+The `CloudTraceOneWayPropagator` works like the standard `TraceContext` propagator if a `traceparent` header is present.
+If `traceparent` is not found, it reads the `X-Cloud-Trace-Context` header for trace and span IDs, and creates the corresponding `traceparent` header.

+This is useful for ensuring spans created in your code are attached to the traces that some Google Cloud services [automatically trace](https://cloud.google.com/trace/docs/overview#configurations_with_automatic_tracing).

 ### `CloudTraceFormatPropagator`